liucaizhong/code-quality/README.md

-# code-quality(eslint-config-dsx)
+# code-quality

+## eslint-config-dsx
-This package provides DSX's .eslintrc as an extensible shared config, including base and react.
+This package provides DSX's .eslintrc as an extensible shared config, including base, vue and react.